QuantEcon/lecture-source-jl/source/rst/continuous_time/covid_sde.rst

 .. **TBD:** Add definition of levy processes and the intuitive connection between stationary increments and independence of increments.

 Among the appealing features of Levy Processes is that they fit well into the sorts of Markov modeling techniques that economists tend to use in discrete time, and usually fulfill the measurability required for calculating expected present discounted values.

 Unlike in discrete-time, where a modeller has license to be creative, the rules of continuous-time stochastic processes are much stricter.
-In practice, there are only two types of Levy Processes that can be used without careful measure theory.
+One can show that a Levy process's noise can be decomposed into two portions:

 #. `Weiner Processes <https://en.wikipedia.org/wiki/Wiener_process>`__ (as known as Brownian Motion) which leads to a diffusion equations, and is the only continuous-time Levy process with continuous paths
 #. `Poisson Processes <https://en.wikipedia.org/wiki/Poisson_point_process>`__ with an arrival rate of jumps in the variable.